Prdevoney/POOSD-PodcastBook-Web/README.md

   Contains the React project where we can work on the front end

 * routes folder:
-  Contains the server side code (APIs)
+  Contains the server side code (APIs).

   ## React App